 The doctor had oversight and a documented process in place for relevant safety alerts, audit results and complaints.
 There was clear evidence of action to change practice to improve quality.

-The practice was in the process of drafting a business continuity plan including contact details for key contractors and utilities should there be a major environmental issue.
+There was a business continuity plan including contact details for key contractors and utilities should there be a major environmental issue.

 Appropriate and accurate information